Numerically Reliable Brunovsky Transformations: Introduction

 \section{Introduction}

-In control systems theory, the Brunovsky canonical form boosts both theoretical analysis and computational design.
+In systems and control theory, the Brunovsky canonical form boosts both theoretical analysis and computational design.
 It forms a cornerstone of geometric control theory and is closely related to feedback linearization in nonlinear control~\citep{slotine1991applied}.
 Its independent chain-of-integrator dynamics allow each input-output pair to be controlled individually.
 From a state-space perspective, its sparsity pattern accelerates the matrix computation when solving model predictive control (MPC) problems for linear time-invariant (LTI) systems~\citep{yang2025brunovsky}.
-The last computational viewpoint has long been ignored, in part due to the lack of a numerically reliable algorithm for transforming any controllable LTI system into its unique Brunovsky form.
-Existing constructive methods produce single transformations that suffer from ill-conditioning and inaccuracy.
+The computational viewpoint has long been ignored, in part due to the lack of a numerically reliable algorithm for transforming any controllable LTI system into its unique Brunovsky form.
+Existing constructive methods produce single transformations that suffer from ill-conditioning.

 In this paper, we bridge this gap by leveraging decoupling theory and key properties of square decouplable systems.
 Given a controllable LTI system, we first transform it into staircase form.
 We then show that the transformations leading to the Brunovsky form admit a remarkably simple \textit{linear} parametrization.
 Finally, we introduce two strategies to enhance numerical stability: applying the deadbeat control gain before computing matrix powers, and optimizing the condition numbers of the transformations with respect to the linear parameters.
 Our approach differs from prior work in that we consider a \textit{family}—though not necessarily the entire family—of admissible transformations rather than constructing a single feasible instance.
-Moreover, it challenges the long-standing belief that no Jordan canonical forms can be computed reliably by providing a counterexample with only zero eigenvalues, i.e., the system matrix of the Brunovsky form is nilpotent.
+Moreover, it shows that, within the specific context of controllable systems, a nilpotent Jordan structure can be constructed using a well-conditioned transformation, thereby circumventing the classical ill-posedness that affects general Jordan canonical form computation.

 Notation: $\text{col}(X_i)_{i=1}^m$ denotes stacking $m$ matrices vertically, i.e., $ \tp$. $\text{blkdiag}(X_i)_{i=1}^m$ denotes placing $m$ matrices on the diagonal, i.e., $\begin{bsmallmatrix} X_1 & \\ & X_2 \\ & & \ddots \\ & & & X_m \end{bsmallmatrix}$. $[A_{ij}]$ means the matrix $A$ is composed of blocks. $I_j$ denotes identity matrix of size $j \times j$. $0_{j \times k}$ denotes zero matrix of size $j \times k$. $[m]$ denotes the set of integers $\{1, 2, \dots, m\}$.